ppy/osu-wiki/wiki/Storyboard/Scripting/Cheat_Sheet/en.md

 `_M,0,1000,,320,240,320,240`

-Please note the blank space in the endtime field—this is **required**.
+Please note the blank space in the endtime field — this is **required**.

 ***shorthand3***: This notation can be used when the start and end values of the event are the same.